 How Did Van Houten Get Involved with the Manson Family?

 Charles Manson made his followers adhere to a particular culture of his own design, which had elements of the Buddhism he practiced while in prison.
-He met 23-year-old Mary Brunner, who introduced him to environmentalism after being released, and he gave up consumerism.
+After being released, he met 23-year-old Mary Brunner, who introduced him to environmentalism, and he gave up consumerism.

 Van Houten said that Manson told her she “belonged to Bobby [Beausoleil],” who was not only close to Manson but became Van Houten’s lover after joining the commune.
-She soon became known as a leader in the Family, and admitted that she was “saturated in acid” and could not imagine being clear-minded.
+She soon became known as a leader in the Family and admitted that she was “saturated in acid” and could not imagine being clear-minded.

 Drug Induced Criminals

 As Watson stabbed Leno, the victim’s screams were heard throughout the house, but quickly stopped as Van Houten called for help.
 Watson went into the bedroom and stabbed Rosemary, handing the knife to Van Houten so she could “do something,” as Manson’s orders included everyone participating in some way.
-She stabbed Rosemary over a dozen times, and maintains that the victim was already dead.
+She stabbed Rosemary over a dozen times and maintains that the victim was already dead.

 Conviction and Trial

 After almost two years, Van Houten was convicted of murder and became the youngest criminal in California’s history to be given a death sentence.
 However, in 1972, the state abolished the death penalty, so her punishment was altered to life imprisonment without parole.

 Where is Leslie Van Houten Today?

-Now, after 40 years in prison and 20 pleas for her freedom, Leslie Van Houten has been granted parole.
-The last time Van Houten was up for parole, she was tentatively granted it, however, the late Sharon Tate’s sister, Debra, filed a petition with 140,000 signatures opposing the judgment.
+After more than 40 years in prison and 20 pleas for her freedom, Leslie Van Houten has been granted parole.
+And the last time she was up for parole, Van Houten was tentatively granted it.
+But the late Sharon Tate’s sister, Debra, filed a petition with 140,000 signatures opposing the judgment.